PoliticalGraveyard.com

 Ross, Charles N. — of Auburn, Cayuga County, N.Y.
 Democrat.
 Mayor of Auburn, N.Y., 1874; New York state treasurer, 1876-77; delegate to Democratic National Convention from New York, 1876.
 Burial location unknown.

 Ross, Charles S. — of Wayne County, Mich.
 Democrat.
-Candidate in primary for U.S. Representative from Michigan 15th District, 1940; candidate in primary for Michigan state house of representatives from Wayne County 1st District, 1950.
+Candidate for U.S. Representative from Michigan 15th District, 1940; candidate for Michigan state house of representatives from Wayne County 1st District, 1950.
 Presumed deceased.
 Burial location unknown.

 Ross, Chuck, Jr. — of Hinesburg, Chittenden County, Vt.
 Democrat.
 Member of Democratic National Committee from Vermont, 2004-08; delegate to Democratic National Convention from Vermont, 2004, 2008.
 Still living as of 2008.